 The native Northern catalpa tree (Catalpa speciosa) is a popular choice for homeowners and landscapers.
 With its upright form and heart-shaped leaves, this tree brings elegance to any space.
-When you need a large ornamental tree for your landscape, make sure to select the Northern catalpa tree.
+When you need a large ornamental shade tree for your landscape, make sure to select the Northern catalpa tree.

 Northern Catalpa Tree Attributes